-Students can take a maximum of 18 semester hours in the fall and spring or 9 semester hours in the summer.
+Students can take a maximum of 18 credit hours in the fall and spring semesters or 10 credit hours in the summer semester.
 Please note: You may be limited to fewer hours based on assessment scores, academic history and / or enrollment status.